 Just send us a drawing with approximate dimensions and details such as railing height, type of top rail and mounting method [READ MORE].
 We are usually able to have your estimate to you within one business day.

 Are samples available?

 Is wood railing available?

 Wood can be used as a top rail in lieu of our standard stainless steel.
-We do not directly provide wood top rail, but we will modify the posts to receive any flat-bottomed wood cap.
+We will modify the posts to receive any flat-bottomed wood cap.